EvanKepner/mutatest/docs/api_tutorial/api_tutorial.rst

-.. _API Tutorial:

 API Tutorial
 ============

 This is a walkthrough of using the ``mutatest`` API.
 These are the same method calls used by the CLI and provide additional flexibility for customization.
-The code and notebook to generate these tutorials is located under the ``docs`` folder on GitHub.
+The code and notebook to generate this tutorial is located under the ``docs/api_tutorial`` folder on GitHub.

 .. code:: ipython3

+    # Imports used throughout the tutorial

     import ast